JavaEZLib/JavaEZ/README.md

 # Transfer
 On June 1, 2021 the JavaEZ repository was transferred to the JavaEZLib account.
 This is to avoid confusion and, yes the repo & lib are still owned by me.
 JavaEZLib is an alt made for upholding this project.
 I still manage JavaEZ and own it.
 # Server Location Changes
 The Update Server has changed to a different link on 1/15/2022, and you may see errors while attempting to fetch version data from versions 1.0, 1.1, 1.2, and 1.3.
 Until 1.4 is released, a workaround is possible.
-Use this script below to check for updates until 1.4 comes out.
+Please update to 1.4 as soon as possible to make use of these features without this code.
 ```java
 public static String getLatestVersion() {
         List<String> versions = getVersions();